Tsunami014/hyprlock/README.md

 # hyprlock
 Hyprland's simple, yet multi-threaded and GPU-accelerated screen locking utility.

+# My modification
+I modified it from the original to let you type your password while it's checking it, like Linux Mint's functionality.

 ## Features
  - Uses the ext-session-lock protocol
  - Support for fractional-scale